jlacar/codekata/bloomfilters/devnotes.md

 Next, we refactor.
 The test name was left as ``test()`` so we give it a better name.
 We try ``new_Dictionary_is_empty`` and see that the method name ``size()`` reveals too much implementation detail.
 Let's try to make that more abstract.

 The first refactoring suggests that maybe we took a little too big of a first step.
 The refactored code takes a smaller step by calling the Dictionary default constructor.
 Now the ``newDictionary()`` method we initially had isn't even used.
 We'll keep it anyway because we still want to come up with a high-level API for adding entries to the Dictionary.

+### The second test

+Now that we have an initial question we can ask a ``Dictionary`` object, we think about what kind of "conversation" we'd like to have that would require us to ask that question.
+That is, what is the context for calling the ``isEmpty()`` method?
+Is this really a useful capability to add to the Dictionary API?
+Will this eventually lead us to implementing a bloom filter?
+How?

+Let's try to answer these questions by adding a new test that asserts the opposite of the first test: when words are added, the dictionary should not be empty.
+We see the test fails.
+That's good.